Chocolate Sheet Cake

 Allow the ganache to cool at room temperature until a spreadable (or piping) consistency (you can make the ganache while the cake is in the oven baking).

-Once the cake is completely cool and the ganache spreadable, top the cake with ganache before slicing into squares.
+Once the cake is completely cool and the ganache spreadable, top the cake with ganache by spreading it onto the cake with a knife or spoon or piping (I use a Wilton 789 piping tip for a squiggle effect).

 Lemon & Poppy Seed Cake